radish-es/casebook-property/content/casebook/title/stuartburn.md

 facts: The Municipality of Stuartburn sought to disqualify Kiansky from holding office because an elector must be the owner of land in the area.
 Kiansky had recently sold a property, but held a remainder fee simple interest in another estate.
 issue: Whether Kiansky's property interest amounts to land ownership.
 held: For defendant.
 Kiansky's property ownership fits the terms of the act because the language is that of a freehold estate, which encompasses Kiansy's interest.
 Kiansky's interest is a present right that co-exists with the life estate.
-description: Addressing the question of what forms of interest in land qualify as "ownership" in the context of municipal electoral legislation.
 public: true
 sources:
   - source_name: CanLII